emacs-compat/compat/README.md

 	(require 'compat)

-This will load all non-prefixed definitions (functions and macros with a loading `compat-`).
+This will load all non-prefixed definitions (functions and macros with a leading `compat-`).
 To load these, an additional

 	(require 'compat-XY) ; e.g. 26